VAKGK/SUPPLY-CHAIN-IN-FMCG/Document/readme.md

-This Documents contain  Project Pdf and Home Page,Support Page documets Were Used Icons in Dashboard
+This Folder contain Home Page,Support Page Icons Were Used in Dashboard Creation